Hysteresis in magnets: Hysteresis in disordered ferromagnet and Barkhausen noise

-One case where an exact solution can be obtained is the random-field Ising model on the Bethe lattice~\cite{dhar:97}.
-We give a brief outline of their derivation below and refer to~\cite{dhar:97} for details.
+We now discuss the exact solution of the random field Ising model on the Bethe lattice~\cite{dhar:97}.
+We give a brief outline of the arguments below and refer to~\cite{dhar:97} for details.

 The Bethe lattice can be constructed by considering the deep interior part of a Cayley tree when the number of generations tends to $\infty$ (see \fref{fig:cayley}).
 Consider a uniform Cayley tree of $n$ generations, in which every non-boundary site has coordination number $z$, whereas the boundary sites (leaf nodes) have coordination number $1$ (see \fref{fig:cayley}).
 The first generation contains a single root vertex, and the $r$-th generation consists of $z(z-1)^{r-2}$ vertices for $r \geq 2$.
 Each vertex carries an Ising spin and a quenched random field, and the energy of the system is given by~\eref{eq:rfimE}.
-Since all sites of the Bethe lattice are equivalent, one may choose any one of them to find the average magnetization.
-Therefore, in the limit $n\to\infty$, we choose the root $O$ of the tree (see \fref{fig:cayley}).
+Since all sites of the Bethe lattice far from the boundary are equivalent, one may choose any one of them to find the average magnetization.
+We choose the root $O$ of the tree (see \fref{fig:cayley}), and take the limit $n \to \infty$.

 The hysteresis loop consists of two magnetization curves: a lower curve $M_l(h)$ obtained when the external field $h$ is increased from $-\infty$ to $\infty$, and an upper curve $M_u(h)$ obtained when $h$ is decreased from $\infty$ to $-\infty$.
 The two curves are related by the symmetry $M_u(h) = -M_l(-h)$; hence it suffices to determine only one of them.
 We focus on the lower curve $M_l(h)$.
-Starting with $h=-\infty$ and all spins down, the return-point memory property implies that $M_l(h)$ at a given field $h$ can be obtained by raising the field directly from $-\infty$ to $h$.
+Starting with $h=-\infty$ and all spins down, the return point memory property implies that $M_l(h)$ at a given field $h$ can be obtained by raising the field directly from $-\infty$ to $h$.
 Although several spins may become unstable at this new field, the abelian property allows them to be flipped in any order.

 For convenience, we relax the spins generation by generation: beginning with the leaf nodes (the $n$-th generation), then proceeding to the $(n-1)$-th generation, and so on.
 In general, once all spins at the $r$-th generation are relaxed, we proceed to those at the $(r-1)$-th generation.
 While flipping a spin at generation $r$ may destabilize a previously stable spin at $(r+1)$, the tree structure ensures that such flips cannot influence spins at $(r-1)$.
 Consequently, when computing the magnetization at the root site $O$, once all spins at the $r$-th generation are fully relaxed, there is no need to return to the $(r+1)$-th or higher generations.
 This hierarchical relaxation greatly simplifies the dynamics: starting from the boundary, one proceeds inwards generation by generation until reaching the root.
 In this relaxation scheme, spin flips within the same generation $r$ are mutually independent.
 In fact, because of this simplification, we are able to calculate the non-equilibrium hysteresis response on the Bethe lattice exactly, but the equilibrium behavior of RFIM is much more complicated, and has not been determined so far.